Chapter 19 Debugging and Testing

 }

-Here we see that rho should be between -1 and 1 quite clearly.
-A good reminder of what the parameter is for.
+Here we see that rho should be between -1 and 1.
+The assert serves as a good reminder of what the parameter is for.

-This also protects you from inadvetently misremembering the order of your parameters when you call the function (although it is good practice to name your parameters as you pass).
+Assert statements also protects you from inadvertently miss-remembering the order of your parameters when you call your function (although it is good practice to name your parameters as you pass).
 Consider:

 a <- make_xy( 10, 2, 3, 0.75 )